Newt Gingrich denies Georgia is in play for Biden, insists 'the polls are wrong'

 Former House Speaker Newt Gingrich predicted Wednesday that President Trump will win Gingrich's onetime home state of Georgia next week, telling "Bill Hemmer Reports" that polls showing a close race in the state "are just wrong."

-Gingrich, who Georgia's 6th District for 20 years in the U.S. House, told host Bill Hemmer that he is confident Trump will take the state by at least six percentage points.
+Gingrich, who represented Georgia's 6th District for 20 years in the U.S. House, told host Bill Hemmer that he is confident Trump will take the state by at least six percentage points.
 The current RealClearPolitics polling average shows the president and Democrat Joe Biden in a dead heat, with each receiving 47.2%.

 However, Gingrich admitted "the state has changed a great deal" in the 21 years since he left office.